labex-labs/open-source-labs/git/30-seconds-of-git/lab-disable-fast-forward/en/step1.md

 git config --global --add merge.ff false
 ```

-4. Switch back to the `mater` branch and merge the `my-branch` branch, save and exit without changing the text:
+4. Switch back to the `master` branch and merge the `my-branch` branch, save and exit without changing the text:

 ```shell
 git checkout master